 Section 4.
 Previous Contract Was the previous requirement subject to competition or tender or was it awarded directly to a supplier?
-(Please tick one of the options below) Competition/Tender Direct Award Contract Please state the start and end dates of the previous Contract: Start Date End Date If the Contract has been extended beyond the original end date stated above, please provide dates of any extensions: Please state the total value of the previous contract £
+(Please tick one of the options below) Competition/Tender Direct Award Contract Please state the start and e end dates of the previo us Contract: Start Date End Date If the Contract has been extended beyond the original end date stated above, please provide dates of any extensions: Please state the total value of the previous contract £ Please state the total value or the previous contra CL £